Secrets of strategic thinking

 Image of Secrets of strategic thinking, Benefits of strategic thinking, SWOT analysis, PEST analysis, Characteristics of a strategic thinker, Value of strategic thinking, Strategic management,

 The strategy is a concept with military roots.
 The strategy is a term comes from the Greek strategia meaning ‘generalship.’
-The strategy is the art of planning and directing overall military operations and movements in a war or battle.
-Henry Mintzberg in his book, ‘The rise and fall of strategic planning’ points out that people use
+Strategy is the art of planning and directing overall military operations and movements in a war or battle.
+Henry Mintzberg in his book, ‘The Rise and fall of Strategic Planning’ points out that people use

 1. Strategy as a plan – strategy is a plan.
 Strategy is some sort of consciously intended course of action into the future (‘purposeful action’) or a guideline to deal with a situation.
 It can be general or specific.